mister-abdurahman/reactnative-documentation/notes.md

 - When setting a view or anyother component to "flex: 1", make sure its parent that need to be set is set to "flex:1" to avoid those collapsing isssues.
 - Setting % in styling, refers to the % of the parent it is in.
 - min, max, % can all be combined to achieve dynamic responsive app
+- the style prop can recieve an object, an array or a callback

 # IOS & Android styling differences: